Sinaptik-AI/pandas-ai/docs/getting-started.md

 ## Installation

-To use pandasai, first install it using pip through [PyPi](https://pypi.org/project/pandasai/) package distribution framework.
+To use `pandasai`, first install it using pip through [PyPi](https://pypi.org/project/pandasai/) package distribution framework.
 It is actively developed so be vigilant for versions updates.

 ```console